ashermancinelli/ashermancinelli.github.io/index.md

 primarily in the Data/Research Computing team, but I am also on a project with the National Security Directorate.

-Right now I am pursuing a BS in Math and Computer Science at [Whitworth University](https://www.whitworth.edu/cms/), and I expect to graduate in the Spring of '20.
+Right now I am pursuing a BS in Math and Computer Science at [Eastern Washington University](https://www.ewu.edu/), and I expect to graduate in the Spring of '20.

 I am passionate about open source software and have had the privilage to contribute to some